Artists who earn a decent income online are the ones who have created multiple revenue streams.

 Create A Lot Of Products

 The more products you put your artwork on, the better your chance will be land a sale.

-The reason behind this is because people are searching on Zazzle for different designs on different merchandise for gifts or for themselves.
+This is because people are searching on Zazzle for different designs on different merchandise for gifts or themselves.

 The more people who see your products, the better your chance of selling them become.

 Importance Of Keywords